Skip to Main Content

 Fully Licensed

-GACA (General Authority of Civil Aviation) certified operators with all needed permits and insurance for commercial aerial filming in Saudi Arabia.
+Our operators are GACA (General Authority of Civil Aviation) certified.
+They hold all needed permits and insurance for commercial aerial filming in Saudi Arabia.

 02.